-Over the last 3 and a half year Richie and the family have raised a estimated £10,000 for Georgies Fund, Money that we know goes to help so many children with this horrible rare aggressive Cancer.
+Over the last 8 and a half year Richie and the family have raised a estimated £25,000 for Georgies Fund & Neuroblastoma UK , Money that we know goes to help so many children with this horrible rare aggressive Cancer.

 Money Has been raised from Coffee morning, Sales, Donations in Gemmas Memory, Fund Raising ShowsCharity band and badge sales whilst Richie tours the world with his shows